noodle-doodle-7/core-code-from-scratch-readme/README.md

 These are instructions that our processor can handle and understand, and have to be manually compiled.
 These are faster and efficent to handle and provide better control over hardware.

-> there are 3 parts for these code: source code, compiler & machine code (executable).
+> There are 3 elements used on compiled codes: source code, compiler & machine code (executable).

 | Pros ✅ | Cons ❌ |
 | ---- | ---- |